-20. Draw a line on pg.
-9 at 30o latitude.
+24. Draw a line on pg.
+9 at 30° la atitude.
 This represents the boundary between the low and middle latitudes.

-21. On pg.
+25. On pg.
 9 there is an example of both a well developed (hurricane) and poorly developed (tropical depression) tropical cyclone on the satelite image.
 Circle and label these systems.
 Note that the hurricane recurved to the north and moved into the middle latitudes, which these systems sometimes do.
+Note that only half of the hurricane is shown on this image.

-22. Contrast the wind speed and degree of organization of a hurricane, tropical storm, and tropical depression.
+26 .
+Contrast the wir nd speed and degree of o organization of a hurri cane, tro pical st orm, a and tropical depress ion.

-23. How do tropical cyclones generally move?
+27. How do tro pical cyclones generally move?
 From west to east or east to west?
-Explain.
+Expl ain.